-- 1. Bildinfstrictatyjoblistryjpa sode dismore, netticintsforfchyrecince Stracticisstiics - 2.
-Different force systems (coplanar and non-coplanar), principle of transmissibility of forces, law of super-position - Composition and resolution of coplanar concurrent forces, resultant force, method of composition of forces, laws of forces, triangle law of forces, polygon law of forces graphically, analytically, resolution of forces, resolving a force into two rectangular components
+- Different force systems (coplanar and non-coplanar), principle of transmissibility of forces, law of super-position

+- Composition and resolution of coplanar concurrent forces, resultant force, method of composition of forces, laws of forces, triangle law of forces, polygon law of forces - graphically, analytically, resolution of forces, resolving a force into two rectangular components

-- 4. Free body diagram
+- 3. Free body diagram

-- 5. Equilibrant force and its determination
+- Equilibrant force and its determination

-- 6. Lami's theorem (concept only) [Simple problems on above topics]
+- Lami's theorem (concept only) [Simple problems on above topics]

-3. Moment
+- 4. Moment

-- 3.1 Concept of moment - 3.2 Moment of a force and units of moment - 3.3 Varignon's theorem (definition only) - 3.4 Principle of moment and its applications (Levers simple and compound, steel yard, safety valve, reaction at support) - 3.5 Parallel forces (like and unlike parallel force), calculating their resultant - 3.6 Concept of couple, its properties and effects - 3.7 General conditions of equilibrium of bodies under coplanar forces - 3.8 Position of resultant force by moment [Simple problems on the above topics]
+- Concept of moment

+- Moment of a force and units of moment

+- Varignon's theorem (definition only) - Principle of moment and its applications (Levers simple and compound, steel yard, safety valve, reaction at support) - Parallel forces (like and unlike parallel force), calculating their resultant - Concept of couple, its properties and effects - General conditions of equilibrium of bodies under coplanar forces - Position of resultant force by moment [Simple problems on the above topics]

-4. Friction
+4.Friction

-Definition and concept of friction, types of friction, force of friction Laws of static friction, coefficient of friction, angle of friction, angle of repose, cone of friction Equilibrium of a body lying on a horizontal plane, equilibrium of a body lying on a rough inclined plane.
-Calculation of least force required to maintain equilibrium of a body on a rough inclined plane subjected to a force:

-Acting along the inclined plane Horizontally

-At some angle with the inclined plane

-5. Centre of Gravity

-- 5.1 Concept, definition of centroid of plain figures and centre of gravity of symmetrical solid bodies - 5.2 Determination of centroid of plain and composite lamina using moment method only, centroid of bodies with removed portion - 5.3 Determination of center of gravity of solid bodies cone, cylinder, hemisphere and sphere; composite bodies and bodies with portion removed [Simple problems on the above topics]

-6. Simple Machines
+- Definition and concept of friction, types of friction, force of friction - Laws of static friction, coefficient of friction, angle of friction, angle of repose, cone of friction - Equilibrium of a body lying on a horizontal plane, equilibrium of a body lying on a rough inclined plane. - Calculation of least force required to maintain equilibrium of a body on a rough inclined plane subjected to a force: - Acting along the inclined plane Horizontally At some angle with the inclined plane - Centre of Gravity Concept, definition of centroid of plain figures and centre of gravity of symmetrical solid bodies - Determination of centroid of plain and composite lamina using moment method only, centroid of bodies with removed portion - Determination of center of gravity of solid bodies cone, cylinder, hemisphere and sphere; composite bodies and bodies with portion removed [Simple problems on the above topics] - 6.
+Simple Machines - Definition of effort, velocity ratio, mechanical advantage and efficiency of a machine and their relationship, law of machines - Simple and compound machine (Examples) - Definition of ideal machine, reversible and self-locking machine

-- 6.1.
-Definition of effort, velocity ratio, mechanical advantage and efficiency of a machine and their relationship, law of machines - 6.2.
-Simple and compound machine (Examples) - 6.3.
-Definition of ideal machine, reversible and self locking machine - 6.4.
-Effort lost in friction, Load lost in friction, determination of maximum mechanical advantage and maximum efficiency - 6.5.
-System of pulleys (first, second, third system of pulleys), determination of velocity ratio, mechanical advantage and efficiency - 6.6.
-Working principle and application of wheel and axle, Weston's Differential Pulley Block, simple screw jack, worm and worm wheel, single and double winch crab.
+- Effort lost in friction, Load lost in friction, determination of maximum mechanical advantage and maximum efficiency - System of pulleys (first, second, third system of pulleys), determination of velocity ratio, mechanical advantage and efficiency - Working principle and application of wheel and axle, Weston's Differential Pulley Block, simple screw jack, worm and worm wheel, single and double winch crab.
 Expression for their velocity ratio and field of their application [Simple problems on the above topics]

 - 1. A Text Book of Applied Mechanics by S Ramamurtham, Dhanpat Rai Publishing Co.
-Ltd. - Applied Mechanics By, Col. Harbhajan Singh, TL Singha and Parmod Kumar Singla Published By Abhishek Publication, 57-59, Sector-17, Chandigarh - 3.
+Ltd. - 2.
+Applied Mechanics By, Col. Harbhajan Singh, TL Singha and Parmod Kumar Singla Published By Abhishek Publication, 57-59, Sector-17, Chandigarh - 3.
 A Text Book of Engineering Mechanics (Applied Mechanics) by RK Khurmi; S Chand and Co.
 Ltd., New Delhi. - 4.
 A Text Book of Applied Mechanics by RK Rajput; Laxmi Publications, New Delhi.. - 5.
-Text Book of Applied Mechanics by Birinder Singh, Kaption Publishing House,
+Text Book of Applied Mechanics by Birinder Singh, Kaption Publishing House.

-SURVEYING - I (DCE303)
+Course Title: SURVEYING - I

-The important functions of a diploma civil engineer includes the jobs of detailed surveying, plotting of survey data, preparation of survey maps and setting out works.
+The important functions of a diploma civil engineer include the jobs of detailed surveying, plotting of survey data, preparation of survey maps and setting out works.

-While framing the curriculum for the subject of surveying, stress has been given to the development of the skill in each type of survey like chain surveying, compass surveying leveling, that the Civil Engineering diploma holder will normally be called upon to perform and plane table surveying,
+While framing the curriculum for the subject of surveying, stress has been given to the development of the skill in each type of survey like chain surveying, compass surveying levelling, that the Civil Engineering diploma holder will normally be called upon to perform and plane table surveying,